Natural Pest Solutions For Your Crops

 - Fungus Gnats

-Strong & Healthy Plants:
+Strong & Healthy Plants

-Non-Toxic Pest Control:
+Non-Toxic Pest Control

 - Pyrethrum

-- Sticky traps (A great way to ID pests)
+- Sticky traps (great for identifying pests)

-- Neem Oil
+Neem Oil

-- Soya-bean Oil
+- Soybean Oil

 #growwithus